MicrosoftDocs/power-automate-docs/articles/desktop-flows/copilot-in-power-automate-for-desktop.md

 Copilot in Power Automate for desktop offers different capabilities which are available in environments located in the following countries:
 - Creating flows using Copilot: United States.
-- Generative answers: Australia, India, United Kingdom, and United States.
+- Answering product related questions: Australia, India, United Kingdom, and United States.

 ### Availability by account type